Making the Switch: From Oral Medications to Insulin

 If you’re nervous about using an insulin pen or a syringe, we totally get it.
 Fortunately for you, insulin pumps are a great alternative.

-These devices give you steady doses of insulin over 2-3 days.
+These devices give you steady doses of insulin over two-to-three days.
 With injections, people with diabetes can either inject once per day or more if they take meal-time insulin.

 Insulin pumps are beneficial if you’re carb counting, too.
 It can be exhausting doing the math to see how much insulin you need to cover meal-time carbs.
 Fortunately, insulin pumps can determine that for you.

 If you’re worried about having a pump attached to your hip every day, there is a tubeless pump, Omnipod from Insulet, which offers even more discretion, and is the only tubeless option available in the U.S.

 Disposable insulin “patch” pumps are also tubeless, offering a very simple method of delivering insulin without injections.